Mulambwa: Biography

 Mulambwa Santulu was the third son of the king Mwanawina I, by his wife, Queen Mbuywana.

 He was a chief of Lilundu, before his accession.
 He succeeded on the death of his elder brother Mwananyanda Liwale and was opposed by Kusiyo, but eventually triumphed after slaying the Nololo.
 He established his capital at Namuso and established orchards, tamed and domesticated wild animals and promulgated laws on property and marriage.
 He died at Lilundu, in the month of July, about 1830.
 Under his reign, the Mbunda tribe who had fled Angola as refugees fleeing the slave trade were allowed to settle in Barotseland.

 Family

 Mulambwa had many children.
 His sons were kings Mubukwanu and Silumelume and his grandson was Sipopa Lutangu.

-His children were also Namiluko Mulumbwa, Imbua Mulumbwa (chief), Ilukuyi, Meebelo Ananganga Mulumbwa, PNgela Mulumbwa, Yeta II, and Akelumbela.

-His daughters were Kandundu (Mulena Mukwai of Nololo, she died in 1871), Monambeza (installed as Mulena Mukwai of Nololo, she was killed in 1885) and Katoka.